 Most commentators view Bitcoin either as a virtual type of currency or capital asset.
-However, the potential still exists that the IRS could argue that bitcoins do not satisfy the main functions of money and acts more like a stamp or other collectible than a currency.
+However, the potential still exists that the IRS can argue that bitcoins do not satisfy the main functions of money.
+It acts more like a stamp or other collectible than a currency.

 IRS Tax Treatment of Bitcoin

-In Notice 2014-21, the IRS stated that it would tax digital money, such as Bitcoin, like property, not currency.
+In Notice 2014-21, the IRS stated that it plans to tax digital money, such as Bitcoin, like property, not currency.
 On March 25, 2014, the IRS issued Notice 2014-21, which for the first time set forth the IRS position on the taxation of bitcoins.
 According to the IRS, “Virtual currency is treated as property for U.S. federal tax purposes,” the notice said.
 “General tax principles that apply to property transactions apply to transactions using virtual currency.”

 The IRS guidance in Notice 2014-21 targets a new crop of digital currencies used by a small number of merchants, consumers and investors.
 Bitcoin, the best-known of the group, is created using a computer process and can be exchanged for dollars online.

-However, the IRS stated in the Notice that bitcoin “miners”—including people who use computers to validate bitcoin transactions or maintain transaction ledgers—also would be subject to tax on payments received in bitcoin and that “mining” that constitutes a trade or business would be subject to self-employment taxes.
-Accordingly, dealers in bitcoin—much like dealers in other types of property—would be subject to different tax principles than individual investors, and their gains generally would be taxed as ordinary income.
+However, the IRS states in the Notice that bitcoin “miners”—including people who use computers to validate bitcoin transactions or maintain transaction ledgers—will also be subject to tax on payments they receive in bitcoin.
+The IRS also states that any “mining” that possibly constitutes a trade or business is subject to self-employment taxes.
+Accordingly, dealers in bitcoin—much like dealers in other types of property—will be subject to different tax principles than individual investors.
+Their gains will be taxed as ordinary income.

-Note: Whatever platform you decide to use if contemplating investing retirement funds into cryptocurrencies, it is vital that Investors understand the financial risks.
-Cryptocurrency IRA investors should have the financial ability to bear the risks of a cryptocurrency investment, and a potential total loss of their investment.
+Whatever platform you decide to use when investing retirement funds into cryptocurrencies, it’s vital that Investors understand the financial risks.
+Cryptocurrency IRA investors must have the financial ability to bear the risks of a cryptocurrency investment, and a potential total loss of their investment.
 Cryptocurrency investments, such as Bitcoins, are uncertain and highly volatile.
-Any retirement account investor interested in using retirement funds to invest in cryptocurrencies should do their diligence and proceed with caution.
+Any retirement account investor who has interest in using retirement funds to invest in cryptocurrencies must do their diligence and proceed with caution.